Matt Turner (Neighbours): Family

 In his fictional backstory, Matt married Lauren Carpenter in 1994 and they had three children – Mason (Taylor Glockner), Amber (Jenna Rosenow) and Bailey (Calen Mackenzie).
 Only Amber and Bailey accompanied their parents to Erinsborough, leaving Matt and Lauren to explain that Mason had been delayed due to work.
 However, as Matt and Lauren settled in, it became clear they were hiding something.
 When Mason eventually arrived, it emerged that he had been in juvenile detention for robbery and that Matt had been the arresting officer.
 Glockner commented that Mason and Matt would have a few issues to sort out.
 He also said that Mason was carrying a lot of resentment towards his father, but he believed that Mason would be able to forgive Matt.
 After Mason's partner in crime, Robbo Slade (Aaron Jakubenko), turned up in Erinsborough, Glockner said Mason and Matt would "overcome their differences pretty quickly" and work together to protect the family from Robbo.

 Instead of purchasing a house, Matt and Lauren decided to buy the local coffee shop.
 They were initially turned down for a loan, but Lauren convinced Matt that they would have enough money if they put everything they had into the coffee shop.
 When Paul Robinson (Stefan Dennis) made "a nasty comment" about their managerial skills, Matt quickly organised the sale.
 The venture got off to a bad start when the electricity went off on the first day.
-In 2015, the Turner children learned they owned Number 32, prompting Matt to try and buy back the house from them.
+In 2015, the Turner children learned they owned Number 32, prompting Matt to try to buy back the house from them.
 Matt "encounters more obstacles" when Amber, Bailey and Paige dream up fun ways to spend the money they are getting.